 A secondary cancer is also called a metastasis or metastatic cancer.
 It is made up of the same type of cancer cells that formed the primary cancer.
 For example, a cancer that starts in the lungs and spreads to the liver is made up of lung cancer cells, not liver cancer cells.

-- it is too small to be seen on scans
+- the primary cancer is too small to be seen on scans

-- it is hidden beside or behind a larger secondary cancer
+- the primary cancer is hidden by a larger secondary cancer

-- the body’s immune system has got rid of it, but the secondary cancer is still growing.
+- the body’s immune system has destroyed it, but it has already spread.

 General symptoms of cancer include: